Skip to footer content

 Testability: Flunt facilitates test-driven development (TDD) by offering a distinct division between application code and validation logic, making it simple to unit test validation rules.

-Open Source and thriving Community: A group of developers actively maintains Flunt, making it open-source.
+Open Source and Thriving Community: A group of developers actively maintains Flunt, making it open-source.
 This guarantees continued maintenance, enhancements, and support for the framework.

 Getting Started with Flunt C#